jamesk185/JHU-DSS-Developing-Data-Products-Course-Project/JHU-DSS-Developing-Data-Products-Course-Project/course project PRESENTATION.md

 Introduction
 ========================================================

-Completed as part of the Developing Data Products course in the Data Science Specialization by Johns Hopkins University.
+<font size="5">Completed as part of the Developing Data Products course in the Data Science Specialization by Johns Hopkins University.
 The instructions for this proeject were as follows.

 - "First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application."